wholidi/Project/Stock_Trend/README_US_MK_Minervini_Scanner.md

 ```bash
 pip install pandas numpy matplotlib yfinance ta seaborn
 ```
+## Input: US_MK_Scanner
+- Inspired by Stock Screener according to https://markusheitkoetter.com/ in TradingView

-## 📤 Output
+## 📤 Output: AI_Trading_Result

-- A filtered list of MVP stocks
+- A filtered list of Minervini selected stocks
 - Line or candlestick charts for final report visualization
+- Predicted up or down stock trend

 ## 🧬 Strategy Inspiration

 > "You want to buy when a stock is under accumulation, forming a base, and about to break out.
 Not after it's already run up."
 — **Mark Minervini**

+> “SMART is an acronym which stands for: Specific Measurable Attractive Realistic Timeframe” ― **Markus Heitkoetter, THE COMPLETE GUIDE TO DAY TRADING**

 This screener automates the MVP-style filtering logic based on historical data.